BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 \section{Zero-shot Evaluation Tasks}

-Following the selection criteria mentioned in \autoref{sec_beir_benchmark}, we include 17 evaluation datasets that span over 9 heterogeneous tasks.
-Each dataset contains a document corpus denoted by $\mathbf{T}$ and test queries for evaluation denoted by $\mathbf{Q}$.
-We additionally provide website-links in \autoref{tab:dataset_links} and intuitive examples in \autoref{tab:examples}.
-We now summarise each task and describe each dataset included for evaluation in \beir:
+Following the selection criteria mentioned in Section \ref{sec_beir_benchmark}, we include 18 evaluation datasets that span across 9 heterogeneous tasks.
+Each dataset mentioned below contains a document corpus denoted by $\mathbf{T}$ and test queries for evaluation denoted by $\mathbf{Q}$.
+We additionally provide dataset website links in Table \ref{tab:dataset_links} and intuitive examples in Table \ref{tab:examples}.
+We now describe each task and dataset included in the \beir benchmark below: